Care packages are straight-up expensive.

 The purpose of all of your packing material– whatever it is– is all about making sure that what you send gets there in one piece.
 And believe it or not, there is a bit of an art to it.
 Of course, the best thing to do is to not to send fragile, expensive items in a care package.
 But sometimes fragile items are things like cookies that you want to be intact upon arrival.

 Try these ideas on for size with your chosen packing materials:

 - If you’re sending something that already is packed, don’t unpack it to repack it.
 Keep it intact and pack around the box.

-- Shipping homemade food?
+- Food packaging is a little different, especially if you’re sending homemade foods.
 Think about vacuum sealing it first.
 If you don’t have a sealer, double package in a Ziploc bag and squeeze all of the air out.
 Then slide the food into a snug-fitting box.
 (I’m partial to cereal boxes for shipping homemade cookies and granola bars.)

 - Shipping already-packaged food?
 It should already be good to go for a trip through the mail, so you’ll just need to pop it into your care package and ensure that there’s not too much space for it to rattle around.